newshadowk/NetRpc/README.md

 * **SignalR** for callback and cancel during method invoking.

 Note:
-* If contract do not have callback and cancel, you do not need add **SignalR** to services.
 * **Swagger** is not necessary.
 * **Mvc** is not necessary.